narasimha-31/Amazon_Reviews_ETL_Analytics/README.md

 **Why PostgreSQL and not a cloud warehouse?**
 Fully reproducible locally at zero cost.
-PostgreSQL SQL is nearly identical to BigQuery and Redshift — migrating to cloud is a config change, not a rewrite.
+PostgreSQL SQL is nearly identical to BigQuery and Redshift, migrating to cloud is a config change, not a rewrite.

 **Why two datasets with overlapping content?**
 Because real companies never have one clean source.
-The schema conflicts between UCSD and Kaggle — different field names, different boolean encoding, different timestamp formats — are exactly what a Silver layer is designed to solve.
+The schema conflicts between UCSD and Kaggle, different field names, different boolean encoding, different timestamp formats, are exactly what a Silver layer is designed to solve.
 That normalization work is the actual skill being demonstrated.

 **Why store Bronze as raw TEXT with no type casting?**